Nescio0/ekmnoop/readme.md

   * **Ground** instead of **Rock**: Sandstorm
   * **Normal** instead of **Flying**: Acrobatics, Mirror Move
 * Other changes:
+  * Leech Life recovers 2/3 of damage dealt (instead of 1/2)

 [(return to table of contents)](https://github.com/ekmnoop/myshowdownmod#table-of-contents)